OdhiamboOmus/Mwanafunzi-Academy/flutter_lite_rules.md

 - Document all rule exceptions with detailed justification
 - Include size impact analysis for exceptions
 - Set review timeline for reconsidering exceptions
-- Alternative solution exploration for future versions
+- Alternative solution exploration for future version

 ---